 The Portfolio invests in securities that AB believes are positively exposed to environmentally- or socially-oriented sustainable investment themes derived from the UN SDGs.
 The Investment Manager employs a combination of "top-down" and "bottom-up" investment processes to identify eligible securities.
-For the "top-down" approach, the Investment Manager identifies sustainable investment themes that are consistent with achieving the UN SDGs such as Health, Climate, and Empowerment.
+For the "top-down" approach, the Investment Manager identifies sustainable investment themes that are consistent with achieving the UN SDGs such as Health, Climate, and Empowerment as well as the theme of Institutions for sovereign debt securities.
 These sustainable investment themes may change over time based on the Investment Manager's research.

 The Portfolio's corporate investible universe only includes issuers deriving a certain percentage of revenue from products and services, within these sustainable investment themes, that contribute to the achievement of one or more UN SDGs.
 It also excludes corporate issuers generating revenue from products or services that AB deems to be misaligned with the UN SDGs.
-All corporate issuers must meet the minimum revenue threshold to be included in the investible universe.
+All corporate issuers must meet the minimum revenue threshold to be included in the investible universe (including select exceptions based on minimum thresholds).